Frequently Asked Questions

 In most instances, your provider will submit claims directly to the scheme and provide you with a copy for your records.
 Where providers do not submit to the scheme, it will remain your responsibility.
 Ultimately, each and every claim remains the responsibility of the member.

-If you or any of your dependants are admitted to hospital, a pre-authorization must be obtained from the scheme.
-For further information please contact your broker.
+For certain procedures, or if you or any of your dependants are admitted to hospital, pre-authorisation must be obtained from the scheme.

 How can I terminate my membership?

 In order for a membership to be terminated, the member needs to provide the scheme with written notice.
 It is important for the member to find out exactly what the schemes notice period is.
-Most schemes require 1 calendar months notice while others require a full 3 months.
+Most schemes require one calendar month's notice, while some require up to 3 months.